EFF "Test Your ISP" Project

 EFF's Test Your ISP Software

-The first piece of software released by EFF's Test Your ISP project is pcapdiff.
+The Test Your ISP project previously released a much simpler piece of software called pcapdiff.
 Pcapdiff is a simple command line tool that lets you compare "pcap" packet captures from either end of an Internet communication; it reports when packets are dropped and spoofed between the endpoints ("pcap" packet captures can be recorded with standard packet sniffing tools like tcpdump and wireshark).
 Running tests with pcapdiff is a technically involved process; we have a whitepaper outlining the steps involved.